Installation

 Docker & docker-compose

-ANIS is designed to work through docker containers and each part of ANIS (server, client, services and tasks) will run in four respective containers.
+ANIS works through docker containers.
+Each part of ANIS, the server, the client, the services and tasks runs in four respective containers.

-To operate ANIS needs, in addition to the four containers mentioned above, several other containers:
+To operate, ANIS needs, with the four preceding containers, four other containers:

 • postgres: Database management system used to install the configuration database and the test business database.